 WM+P designs and implements a diverse array of forward-thinking international projects

-Founded by William McDonough in New York in 1981, the practice was relocated to Charlottesville, Virginia in 1994, when McDonough became Dean of the School of Architecture at the University of Virginia.
-The firm’s partners collaborate closely with McDonough to bring his design concepts that consider the long-term consequences of design.
-Among the practice’s diverse achievements are several recognized landmarks of the sustainability movement: the Herman Miller “GreenHouse” Factory and Offices; Gap, Inc.’s Corporate Campus (now home to You Tube); the Adam Joseph Lewis Center for Environmental Studies at Oberlin College; the Ford Rouge Revitalization, and Sustainability Base: NASA’s first space station on earth.
+Founded by William McDonough in New York in 1981, the practice relocated to Charlottesville, Virginia in 1994, when McDonough became Dean of the School of Architecture at the University of Virginia.
+The firm’s architects collaborate closely with McDonough to bring his design concepts that consider the long-term consequences of design into reality.